Pet Hospice and Palliative Care at Home in Snohomish County

 Supportive care focused on comfort, guidance, and quality of life

-Care is provided in the familiarity of home and tailored to each pet’s individual needs by a veterinarian certified in hospice and palliative care.
+Care is provided in the familiarity of your home and tailored to your pet’s individual needs, guided by a veterinarian certified in hospice and palliative care.

 What Is Hospice & Palliative Care?